DavidFarrell/get_to_know_claude_agents_sdk_blog_series/01-12-exploring-claude-agent-sdk.md

 You:
 ```

+You can see the different message types in action here: the `[Using Glob...]` and `[Using Read...]` lines come from ToolUseBlock messages, the text responses are TextBlock messages, and the `(Cost: $0.1905)` at the end is from the ResultMessage.

 As you can see, nothing that Claude Code wouldn't do out of the box - but this one is my agent at least, and is a good starting point :)

 ## thingsithinkithink

-* One of the best things about finishing work for Christmas is that I can work on things just for fun!
+* One of the best things about having a couple of weeks off during the break was getting to poke around and try some things just for fun again.
+It's been a minute.